Table of Contents

 There is no effective way to teach “general” “deep” knowledge.
 The basic reasoning skills learned in programs on certain topics don’t transfer easily to other domains2.

-How to teach kids critical thinking
+How to teach critical thinking to a child

 Despite the difficulty in teaching critical reasoning in specific topics, there are things parents can do to help children form a critical thinking mindset and develop the desire to look for deeper domain knowledge to solve problems in real life.
 The main idea is to teach kids how to apply higher-order thought processes in any situation that requires decision-making skills in daily lives.